yostinso/cng_to_jpg/README.md

 * [`cng_to_jpg.js`](https://raw.githubusercontent.com/yostinso/cng_to_jpg/main/cng_to_jpg.js)
 * [`zip.min.js`](https://raw.githubusercontent.com/yostinso/cng_to_jpg/main/zip.min.js)

 Just download the files into a folder together, and open `cng_to_jpg.html` in your favorite browser circa 2020 or newer, drop your `.cng`s  onto the handy target, and voila.
-If you want support for
+If you don't want support for downloading multiple files as a zip, you can leave off `zip.min.js`.